Property Management Business Plan

 III.
 Industry Analysis

-Over the next five years, the US homeownership rate is projected to decline increasing the need for residential property management services.
+Over the next five years, the US homeownership rate is projected to decline, increasing the need for residential property management services.
 Nonresidential property management is expected to drive most of the demand for industry operators.
 An increasing number of US businesses, coupled with expanding existing businesses, is expected to lead to continued commercial demand for industry services and contribute to greater industry revenue.
-Companies are also expected to expand services offered to increase demand from consumers and businesses, which will likely help guarantee a continuous stream of new revenue.
+Companies are also expected to expand the services offered to increase demand from consumers and businesses, which will likely help guarantee a continuous stream of new revenue.

 IV.
 Customer Analysis